tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * With daily returns calculated, and data from multiple portfolios combined into one dataset, you are now able to complete a holistic analysis of stock data.

-* One component of risk is calculating the mean performance or price of a stock.
+* One component of risk is calculating the mean performance, or price, of a stock.
 The second is calculating the standard deviation.

-* The **mean** can be used to determine the average value of a portfolio or stock overtime.
+* The **mean** can be used to determine the average value of a portfolio or stock over time.
 This can serve as a baseline for measuring risk and value: a portfolio/stock performing above average is more valuable; investing in a portfolio or buying a stock performing below average is risky business.

 * A common technique for measuring how far away an asset is from the mean is calculating the standard deviation. **Standard deviation** identifies precisely how far away a value is from the average.